-Start by looking for an experienced company with a portfolio of successfully completed projects that have received positive feedback from their clients.
-Look for reviews on trusted websites like Google or Trustpilot, and use these to help gauge the quality of the companies conversions.
+Start by looking for an experienced company with a portfolio of completed projects that have received positive client feedback.
+Look for reviews on trusted websites like Google or Trustpilot, and use these to help gauge the quality of the company's conversions.

-Quality workmanship and customer service should also be high on your list of criteria as this will ensure peace of mind throughout the entire process!
+Quality craft and customer service should also be high on your list of criteria, as this will ensure peace of mind throughout the entire process!
 Once you’ve narrowed down your search, take time to visit different workshops and speak with existing customers in order to get a better understanding of the campervan conversion specialists’ capabilities before signing any contracts.

 When deciding on a campervan conversion you need to think about the following elements:

 - Do you want a Swamper or Overland Conversion?